 It is possible to get deeper insights into your eCommerce business with simple, user-friendly, and editable forms.
 They enable faster and more convenient analysis, which you can then use to power your business forward by making intelligent decisions.

-There are a variety of different types of forms that can be beneficial for eCommerce businesses.
+There are a variety of different types of forms that can be beneficial for your online business.
 Some of the most useful include:

 - Payment forms